hakeem-amsagguine/linux/Documentation/usb/usb-serial.rst

 -------------------

-  This driver can be used to connect to Compaq iPAQ, HP Jornada, Casio EM500 and other PDAs running Windows CE 3.0 or PocketPC 2002 using a USB cable/cradle.
+  This driver can be used to connect to Compaq iPAQ, HP Jornada, Casio EM500 and other PDAs running linux CE 3.0 or PocketPC 2002 using a USB cable/cradle.
   Most devices supported by ActiveSync are supported out of the box.
   For others, please use module parameters to specify the product and vendor